byxor/limp/CONTRIBUTING.md

 If your code is [PEP8](https://www.python.org/dev/peps/pep-0008/) Compliant, it will be A-okay. :ok_hand:

-## 3. Your code does not impose restrictions on structure/architecture/implementation.
+## 3. Your code must not impose restrictions on structure/architecture/implementation.

 This is extremely hard to measure, but try to leave the code as malleable as possible for future developers.
 The easiest way to do this is through automated tests.